Banksia obovata

 Banksia obovata, commonly known as wedge-leaved dryandra, is a species of shrub that is endemic to Western Australia.
 It has hairy stems, serrated, wedge-shaped to egg-shaped leaves with the lower end towards the base, cream-coloured or pale yellow flowers in heads of up to 100, and egg-shaped follicles.
 It is found in near-coastal areas in the south of the state.

 Description

 Banksia obovata is a shrub that typically grows to a height of 2 m but does not form a lignotuber.
 It has wedge-shaped to egg-shaped leaves with the narrower end at the base, 25–65 mm long and 10–30 mm wide on a petiole up to 15 mm long, with between four and twelve serrations on each side.
 Between thirty-five and one hundred cream-coloured or pale yellow flowers are borne in a head with linear to egg-shaped involucral bracts up to 12 mm long at the base of the head.
 The perianth is 23–38 mm long and the pistil 24–40 mm long.
-Flowering occurs mainly occurs from April to November, but also in other months and the follicles are egg-shaped, 10–14 mm long.
+Flowering mainly occurs from April to November, but also in other months and the follicles are egg-shaped, 10–14 mm long.